JuzLykToEat/ToDo-List/README.md

-# README
+# ToDoList

-This is the web app for the To Do List app for Magic FSWD 3rd project.
+This is the web application for the To Do List application for MaGIC Full Stack Web Development Bootcamp.

+* `User` model created using devise.

+* `Task` model nested under `User`.

+* The API of this web application is created.